 A table saw will make most of the cuts you may need for your projects better than other saws.
 It cuts straighter lines, larger pieces, smaller pieces, and it makes smoother cuts.

 This guide highlights the advantages of portable and stationary table saws, along with operational and safety tips.

 WHAT YOU NEED FOR THIS PROJECT

-• Portable saws, like the ones shown here, are designed to transport easily to the job site on wheel stands.
+• Portable table saws are designed to transport easily to the job site on wheel stands.

 • Expect to fine-tune all the settings when you first get your saw.
-The saw works best and is safer when
+The saw will work best and be safer when properly set up.

 • Always use either the miter gauge or rip fence.
 Never make cuts without some sort of guide.